ARCTraining/SD_tips_tools/book/part1/project-lifecycles.md

 Translate the Software Requirement Specification into Design: *What is the software architecture?*

-To design software, the *object-oriented* approach is the predominant programming paradigm.
+When designing software, the *object-oriented* approach is the predominant programming paradigm.

 ```{admonition} Object-oriented components